k4kfh/idiotsGuideToRailroadPhysics/docs/HorsepowerAndTractiveEffort.md

 | 60mph        | 6,681lbs        |

 ---
 That's all for this chapter.
-In the next chapter, we'll discuss how to find acceleration/speed using your tractive effort calculations, and a few restrictions on speed due to the design of the locomotive.
+In the next chapter, we'll discuss a few quirks to the tractive effort formula, and some other forces that act on a train.